mdgolammafuz/transitflow/README.md

   - exports debug endpoints to verify LangSmith env.
 - A RAG chain (`rag/`) that loads config from YAML and talks to pgvector.
 - A data pipeline (`data/`) to fetch 10-Ks from SEC, chunk them, and embed them into Postgres/pgvector.
-- A Prefect flow (`flows/prefect_a2a.py`) to do “ingest → chunk → embed → ask” in one go.
+- A Prefect flow (`flows/prefect_a2a.py`) to do "ingest → chunk → embed → ask" in one go.
 - A minimal React UI (`ui/`) that hits the API with GET and query params (no preflight).
 - Docker and docker-compose files for a local stack with API + Redis + pgvector.